ShashSingh09/NLP-Mini-Project/README.md

                                                Spam Prediction Machine Learning Project
 ### Overview:

-This machine learning project focuses on the detection of spam messages using advanced Natural Language Processing techniques.
+This machine learning project focuses on the detection of spam messages using Natural Language Processing techniques.
-The core components include NLP, CountVectorizer, and word cloud visualization.
+The core components include NLP, CountVectorizer and wordcloud visualization.

 ### Results: